 The legal studies minor provides broad exposure to the American legal system, with flexibility for students to explore specific areas of interest.
 The legal studies minor is not approved by the American Bar Association for paralegal education.
 Students seeking technical legal skills appropriate for employment as a paralegal should pursue other legal studies degree options.

 Please note that students obtaining a legal studies minor are not authorized to provide direct legal services to the public.
-The program offers training for paraprofessionals who are authorized to perform substantive legal work under the supervision of a licensed attorney.
-The program does not train lawyers.
+The legal studies program does not train lawyers.

 |LEGL A101||Introduction to Law||3|